Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 Choose between a 20-minute, 30-minute, or 60-minute stroll for your dog.

 Track your walk with our live GPS tracker, then view your detailed report card after the walk.

 Wag! is the nation's fastest-growing network of pre-screened and insured pet sitters and dog walkers.
 In less than 15 minutes you can book a nearby dog sitter, daycare provider, or dog walker, who'll take complete care of your loved one - at their place or yours.

-Can run with dogs, Oral medicine administration, Senior dog care, High energy dogs, Dogs who pull, Puppy care, Training experience
+Can run with dogs, Oral medicine administration, Injected medicine administration, Senior dog care, High energy dogs, Fast walker, Puppy care, Training experience, Potty training, Puppy training

 About an hour's drive from the state capital of Atlanta, Madison is a small town with big character, boasting pretty antebellum homes, a charming downtown area, and one of the largest and oldest National Historic Districts in Georgia.
 Picturesque Madison also has two animal hospitals to cater to the needs of its furry residents and tourists, so rest assured that your best friend will be taken care of while you're in town.

 Heritage Park is a great place to take the entire family, Fido included.
 Open fields and paved walkways make it a nice spot to walk the dog, while picnic shelters and a playground make it ideal for spending a beautiful afternoon with the kids.
 Walton and Hill Parks are other good places to go for leashed walkies with Fido, despite being smaller and having fewer amenities.

 If you're passing through town and need to make a pit stop with your pup, TA Madison has a dedicated area just for four-legged travelers, complete with waste bags and trash receptacles.
 Here, Fido can stretch his legs, get some exercise, or simply take a pawse.
 The travel store also carries various pet care products, in case you need to pick up some supplies.